You guys aren’t going to BELIEVE how scrumptious, quick, and just plain fun it is to throw together this 5 minute eggplant pizza!

-Everybody loves a hot slice, and this pizza variation is one of those amazing, healthy recipes that truly loves us right back.
+Everybody loves a hot slice, and this pizza variation is one of those amazing, low carb snacks that truly loves us right back.

 This eggplant recipes got all: effortless to make, totally healthy, and endless creative potential.

-Plus, I mean, it’s healthy pizza.
+Plus, I mean, it’s low carb pizza.
 It’s delectable by nature.

 Top it any which way, and this eggplant pizza will be the cheesy, salty hero of your low carb recipes!